bomanimc/InstallTheseThings/README.md

 These are the applications, CLIs, and packages that I install on every computer.
 For work and for personal life, I use a Macbook Pro.
 That said, I'm waiting for the day when I can sensibly switch back to a less overpriced computer :)

 **General Applications**:
-- [f.lux](https://justgetflux.com/): Takes the blue light out of your display when it gets dark.
-Without this, eternal headaches.
 - [Slack Desktop](https://slack.com/is): My favorite platform of work communications.
 - [Spectacle](https://www.spectacleapp.com/): Quick way to resize and reposition windows with your keyboard.
 - [Caffeine](https://caffeine.en.softonic.com/mac): Stop your computer from going to sleep while it's doing important stuff.